tejaslakade99/Virtual-Classroom/README.md

 ### Teacher Routes

 - **POST** `/api/teacher/create-teacher` - Create teacher.
-    - Authorization: Bearer token (JWT) is required in the      Authorization header for the request.
+    - Authorization: Bearer token (JWT) is required in the      Authorization header for the request and expires in 2min.
     -  Request Body:
     ```json
     {